PhysChemUniDue/electrochemistry_igor/README.md

 # Introduction

 This Github repository describes an in-depth tutorial on how to conduct an impedance experiment to generate a Bode (or Nyquist) plot.
 In Bode plots, the logarithm of the magnitude of the impedance, log(Z), and the phase &phi; are plotted vs. the log(frequency), respectively.
-In Nyquist plots, the ordinate is the imaginary axis, Z<sub>im<sub>, and the abscissa is the real axis, Z<sub>Re<sub>.
+In Nyquist plots, the ordinate is the imaginary axis, Z<sub>im, and the abscissa is the real axis, Z<sub>Re.
 The first section deals with the experimental setup while the second one will be a step-by-step explanation on how to analyse the raw data to generate a Bode (or Nyquist) plot.

 # Methods

 	## Experimental setup

 The electrochemical cell consistes of a three-electrode setup.
 The working electrode (WE) is a platin wire (diameter $()), the counter electrode (CE) is a graphite electrode and a Ag/AgCl is used as a reference electrode.
-The electrolyte solution contains a 0.1 M HClO<sub>4<sub> solution.
+The electrolyte solution contains a 0.1 M HClO<sub>4 solution.

 	## Equipement